KristofferC/NearestNeighbors.jl/README.md

 * `reorder`: If `true` (default), during tree construction this rearranges points to improve cache locality during querying.
 This will create a copy of the original data.

 All trees in `NearestNeighbors.jl` are static, meaning points cannot be added or removed after creation.
+Note that this package is not suitable for very high dimensional points due to high compilation time and inefficient queries on the trees.

 Example of creating trees:
 ```julia